billynewport/datasurface/docs/yellow_dp/README.md

 So, we will start YellowDataPlatform with Postgres and Airflow as the job scheduler running in kubernetes.
 This is a simple system and with Postgres servers with terabytes of storage, lots of memory and lots of cores, it can scale well.
 It also supports indexes which makes performance tuning relatively easy compared with native columnar storage databases.

+Airflow also has limits when used in this fashion.
+Each ingestion stream is implemented as its own DAG in airflow.
+Airflow is limited to maybe 500 DAGs total.
+This is not going to be an issue for many users.
+But, the good news with DataSurface is that there will be better DataPlatforms and moving to them will be transparent to the user.
+YellowDataPlatform is intended to be a lightweight, easy to start DataPlatform that will work for many projects.

 ## Columnar future

 Once we have a working system then we can look at refactoring it in to a portable layer which is common across SQL based engines and then implement a (hopefully) thin layer for each SQL data container: Postgres, Athena, Azure SQL, Snowflake

 ## Container Orchestration

-The YellowDataPlatform will be designed alongside the Kubernetes engine.
+The YellowDataPlatform will be designed to run on the Kubernetes engine.
 Once this is working then we can look at other container orchestration engines.